rap7or/Sovereignty/README.md

 # Bot

-Sends a GET to recieve list of commands to run and executes them.
+Sends a GET with its IP to recieve list of commands to run and executes them.
 Sends back list of successful commands.